HOW LOUD IS TOO LOUD

 Workers and others in loud environments should not be exposed to sounds over 85 dB over an eight-hour period.

 According to NIOSH, such industries as mining, construction, oil-gas well drilling and servicing and agriculture, as well as the U.S. Air Force and the U.S. Army, use this exposure limit of 85 dB for an eight-hour workday.
 For more information, see the NIOSH Web site.

 For many people, tinnitus is a symptom of hearing loss.
-More than 90 percent of American Tinnitus Association members with tinnitus also report some hearing loss.
-For many, loss is at the higher frequencies, which is often induced by exposure to loud noise.
+More than 90 % of American Tinnitus Association members with tinnitus also report some hearing loss.
+For many, the loss is at the higher frequencies, which is often induced by exposure to loud noise.